Jimmy-Lo/English_Writing/README.md

 20. But he's leaning toward Princeton, Standfor or MIT.
 21. The signals are seriously perturbed while propagating.
 22. The results lead to more efficient methods than those have been proposed heretofore.
+23. The first strategy entails computing in advance the indices for every conceivable state
+24. He obviates the neccessity of providing him with an umbrella.